 5. Handle letters efficiently at the meeting.
 Every letter of any importance should be mentioned to the membership.
-This protects their right to know everything that concerns the lodge.
+This protects their right to know everything that concerns the local.

-All official Circular Letters from Grand Lodge Officers should be read in their entirety, because they concern matters about which all members should be fully informed.
+All official Circular Letters from International Officers should be read in their entirety, because they concern matters about which all members should be fully informed.